 You might have heard that Los Angeles is a beach city and even as early as April and as late as October, depending on the weather of course, you can visit one of our many beaches.
 Santa Monica’s is very popular as it’s the easiest to get to, but Manhattan Beach and Hermosa Beach are very nice too.

 Instead of going right when you hit the beach at Santa Monica pier (and walking up 3rd Street Promenade) go left and walk down Main Street.
 There are many independent shops, bars and restaurants and itʼs only two blocks from the beach.
 If you’re feeling energetic keep walking all the way to Abbot Kinney – it’s the ultimate in westside hipness and still a cool place to hang out.

 The canals cover only about a quarter of the area that they did when first constructed, but it’s still a lovely, tranquil walk – around some of the most valuable real estate in the world (a 450 square foot “house”, with no kitchen, was on sale here in 2017 for $2.5 million).

 Pasadena is a beautiful and historic city northeast of downtown, at the foothills of the San Gabriel mountains, and which is very accessible on the Gold Line.
 What’s now known as Old Town Pasadena is the historic core of the city.
 It’s full of independent shops, bars and restaurants and the area is also home to the Huntington Library and the Norton Simon Museum, which both have very impressive art collections.

 One of the best things to do in LA is to visit some of the fantastic museums we have here and LACMA’s collection of art is truly world class.
 The institution is situated on the Miracle Mile and it’s also only about ten minutes walk from the Farmers Market and the Grove (an open air shopping mall) which are both very popular with tourists and locals.

 Another world-class art collection – this one housed in an award-winning building with breath-taking views of the sea and the Santa Monica mountains.
-Did we mention it’s free?
+Did we mention the Getty's free?